-Goals of the Resource Program:
+Goals of the Resource Program

-• Provide a caring, secure environment in which students are accepted as unique children of God and challenged to reach their potential.

-• Help students develop strategies to deal with their academic difficulties and further develop their learning strengths.

-• Promote ownership of the learning process through both individualization and integration.
+- Provide a caring, secure environment in which students are accepted as unique children of God and challenged to reach their potential by earning an Ontario Secondary School Diploma, an Ontario Secondary School Certificate or a Certificate of Accomplishment. - Help students develop strategies to deal with their academic difficulties and further develop their learning strengths. - Promote ownership of the learning process through individualization and integration.

-Support Services Offered:

-- English as a Second Language
+English Language Learners

+Support services offered:

+- individualized learning profiles

 - peer tutoring

 - small group instruction

 - assistance with assignments

-- monitoring programs

 - modified programming

-- Thursday Homework Club
+- Tuesday Homework Club

+- regular interaction with International Student Coordinator

+Guidance Services

-Our aim at TDChristian is to guide, direct, and help each student grow into an independent person who serves God according to His Word - someone who is able and willing to employ every talent to the honour of God and for the well-being of all fellow image-bearers of God in every area of life.
+Our aim at TDChristian is to enfold, engage and empower each student to grow into an independent person who serves God according to His Word - someone who is able and willing to employ every talent to the honour of God and for the well-being of others.
+We work with students and their families.

 Guiding and helping students is the task of the school's staff.
-Together, we work at helping students to know and appreciate themselves as image-bearers of God, to relate in Christian ways to others, to be successful in their schoolwork, and to foster a positive spiritual climate in the school.
-In the Guidance Department, we focus on helping students develop appropriate educational plans, explore career alternatives, and consider God's call to serve Him in their personal lives, relationships, and careers.
+We help students to get to know and appreciate themselves as image-bearers of God, to relate in Christian ways to others, to learn to the best of their abilities, and to foster a positive school climate.
+We believe that each student has worth, can be successful, and that it is our task to help them to achieve success.

+In the Guidance Department, we focus on helping students develop appropriate pathways for the future by helping them create educational plans, explore career alternatives, and consider God's call to serve Him in their personal lives, relationships, and careers.